AviatrixSystems/Docs/HowTos/activemesh_faq.rst

 ActiveMesh enables the Aviatrix Transit GW to connect to multiple remote sites over IPSec VPN tunnels.

-When you configure VPN to remote sites from Transit Network -> Setup -> Step 3 (Connect to VGW/External Device/Aviatrix CloudN) in the `Transit Network workflow Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, the VPN tunnel is built with route based VPN.
+When you configure VPN to remote sites from Transit Network -> Setup -> Step 3 (Connect to VGW/External Device/Aviatrix CloudN) in the `Transit Network workflow Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#connect-the-transit-gw-to-aws-vgw>`_, the VPN tunnel is built with route based VPN on the Aviatrix Transit Gateway.

 Starting from Release 6.0, ActiveMesh Transit Gateway supports both remote route based VPN and remote policy based VPN tunnels.
-In this case, the
-Aviatrix Transit Gateway always operates in route based mode.
+In both cases, the Aviatrix Transit Gateway operates in route based mode.
+Note if the remote site is policy based static VPN, traffic must be initiated from the remote site.

 On the other hand, when you configure VPN to remote sites from Site2Cloud page and select a Transit GW, the VPN tunnel is built with policy based VPN.